awesto/django-shop/docs/tutorial.rst

 ========

 This tutorial is aimed at people new to django-SHOP but already familiar with django.
-If you aren't yet, reading their exceppent django tutorial is highly recommended.
+If you aren't yet, reading their excellent `django tutorial <https://docs.djangoproject.com/en/1.3/intro/tutorial01/>`_ is highly recommended.

 The steps outlined in this tutorial are meant to be followed in order.